🪐 Metadventure: WorkAdventure’s metaverse builder

 30 years ago, building a website involved finding a developer that mastered the art of HTML and FTP.
 And that was about it.
 Today, this involves a number of different parties: designers, writers, developers, hosts, ops, SEO specialists, marketers, SEM professionals, community managers...

 The metaverse ecosystem is meant to evolve in the same direction.
-Let's have a quick look at what services you may need to run a metaverse in Metadventure:
+Let's have a quick look at what services you may need to create a virtual ecosystem in a metaverse builder like Metadventure:

 - You need graphic designers, to give your universe a unique touch